Maybe Accepting Guests

 --In Bali, came close to two giant manta rays while scuba diving in pristine waters.
 Came within 2 meters of a big mola mola in Nusa Penida!

 --Spent the night freezing at Everest Base Camp in a tent (my water bottle had transformed into solid ice) and then woke up to a clear morning view of nature's boldest achievement.

---More recently, Burning Man a couple of years ago (thanks, Lauren, my first CS host, for bringing it back into my consciousness).
+--More recently, Burning Man twice! (thanks, Lauren, my first CS host, for bringing it back into my consciousness).
 Looking to repeat.
 I find many of the principles between CS and BM either similar or complimentary.

 Teach, Learn, Share